Senior Curriculum

 Key Stage 4

 The curriculum in Years 10 and 11 offers a good range of subjects both at GCSE and IGCSE with some pupils accessing AS level course material in Additional Mathematics.
 All pupils study a core of English, English Literature, Mathematics, French or Spanish, Biology, Chemistry and Physics.
-Girls select a further three additional subjects from Art, Drama, Geography, History, ICT, Music and French or Spanish, making a maximum of 10 GCSE subjects.
+Girls select a further three additional subjects from Art, Drama, Geography, History, ICT or Computer Science, Music and French or Spanish, making a maximum of 10 GCSE subjects.
 In addition, each week, all pupils attend lessons in Careers Education and PSHEE and PE.

 Enrichment and Residential Trips

 Other regular trips include visits to the theatre and art galleries organised by the Art, Drama and English departments.
-The Science department organises many enrichment opportunities for the girls, particularly during Science week and some Year 9’s are chosen to attend The Royal Institution, supported by the London Metropolitan University, where they undertake a series of Engineering Masterclass workshops led by experts from industry, academia and education.
+The Science department organises many enrichment opportunities for the girls, particularly during Science Week and some Year 9’s are chosen to attend The Royal Institution, supported by the London Metropolitan University, where they undertake a series of Engineering Masterclass workshops led by experts from industry, academia and education.
 The Music department organises for the Chamber Choir to visit Jesus College, Cambridge every year for their Choral Evensong.

 Art